 This is – relatively speaking – the weakest part of the data collection process: while the names of judges can be extracted quite easily from verdicts because of the publicly available register, recognizing the names of judicial assistants is quite prone to errors.

 A random manual check on 1.500 cases indicated that spaCy was accurate in 93% of the times.
 I complemented the list of judicial assistants generated by spaCy with the results from the random check, resulting in an accuracy of 99% in a second run.
-The remaining three percent of the cases were discarded.
+The remaining three percent of the cases were discared.

 In a more ideal scenario, the Council of the Judiciary would maintain a public register of judicial assistants and their professional background, similar to the register of judges mentioned in the previous section.